 Chew on This

-The concept of love in Earnest is never challenged; each of the four main characters complacently adores his or her lover purely for their looks or their names and never questions each other’s character.
+The concept of love in Earnest is never challenged; each of the four main characters complacently adores his or her lover purely for their looks or their name and never questions their character.

 The integrity of each character’s love in Earnest is challenged—both by the standards of high society and by the characters’ own dishonesty—and all of them pass the test.